We've put together these Frequently Asked Questions off the back of what clients ask us when they get in touch.

 You can contact It's No' Reel Ceilidh Band by telephone, email, or by using our online form on our Contact Us page.
 We will get back to you as soon as possible.
 If you want to proceed, we have a contract that will need to be signed and returned, along with a deposit to be paid (normally 30-40% of the total fee).
 The remaining balance should be paid one calendar month prior to your event; all of these details will be clear on the documents.

 We play a brilliant selection of tight, rhythmic Scottish and Irish tunes.
 Hear us play them live here!

 We carry professional PA gear (with a spare of pretty much everything!), and up lighters to add an ambience to the dance space.

 The DJ package is a brilliant way of giving your guests the perfect mix of ceilidh and disco music.
 Normally we would DJ for the last hour or so to finish the night, as we find that guests can be a bit knackered from the ceilidh by now and are ready for a change in music, but we can always be flexible with this.
 We encourage our clients to send us a list of 25-30 tracks that we will aim to include in the set, and it also gives us a good idea of the sort of music you're into too!
 We mix the tracks using a Numark interface and iPad.

 Can we come to see you before we decide to book you?

 Whilst we endeavour to meet all of our clients' needs and to be as flexible as possible, it is our strict policy not to allow prospective clients to visit other clients' events: we feel that such events are not the correct platform for us to be promoting ourselves at.
 However, we hope that the wide range of videos, recordings, and testimonials from previous clients give you a very good idea of the professional service we provide.
-There are a number of public events that we perform throughout the year where it is more appropriate for prospective clients to come and take a listen.

 Do you have Public Liability Insurance, and is your electrical equipment PAT tested?